ahmadawais/WPSass/README.md

 All that's left now is for you to run the NPM script in the root folder of your WP project — where you downloaded the [`package.json`](https://git.io/vHLHg) file.

+> NOTE: Before you run, make sure there is a source SCSS file.
+Otherwise running the script will display this error `An output directory must be specified when compiling a directory`.

 ```bash
 # Compile CSS.
 npm run css